fedemzcor/terraform-aws-waf-owasp-top-10-rules/examples/owasp-top-10/README.md

 # owasp-top-10
 This example shows how to use this module to create several AWS WAF Rules for OWASP Top 10 protection.

+For a more comprehensive module, you can take a look at this one: [terraform-aws-waf-webacl-supporting-resources/examples](https://github.com/traveloka/terraform-aws-waf-webacl-supporting-resources/tree/master/examples)